 As a twenty-something Catholic, I desired an authentic and intentional community life with other young adult Catholics.
-This was my amateur proposal of what such a community could look like, and my explanation for why it was---and I still believe is---needed.
+Below was my amateur proposal of what such a community could look like, and my explanation for why it was---and I still believe is---needed.

-by The Rambler| on July 26, 2012
+by The Rambler | on July 26, 2012

 Despite what the tabloids suggest, there are many young adults who are looking for a new way of life, refusing to conform to popular culture.
-They’re looking for a place where they can practice a holistic lifestyle, one that that unites workplace with residence, social gatherings with beliefs, and worldview with way of life.
+They’re looking for a place where they can practice a holistic lifestyle, one that unites workplace with residence, social gatherings with beliefs, and worldview with way of life.

 They have searched for a place where they can serve God with the fullness of their being, rather than in just different compartments of their lives.
 In their quest they have become frustrated and disheartened by one ambiguous reality: What they are looking for simply doesn’t exist, because the modern structure of society is high on utilitarian efficiency and low on spiritual proficiency.

 A holy, holistic lifestyle in our culture defies modern mores because there is, in our day, a disconnect between the spiritual and the tangible, between the body, mind and soul, in fact even between what we do and who we are, or at least who we want to be.

 Young adults are sent to college to learn a trade, get a job in that trade, and make money so they can make a living.
 They specialize in one field, because that is their ticket to livelihood in today’s society, but along this course there is hardly an opportunity for reflection and serious discernment about one’s life.

 A college degree hardly even guarantees a good-paying job anymore.
 But what’s even more important is the fact that specializing in one subject tends to impair our view of the natural unity and balance between the humanities and sciences, thereby endorsing isolation of thoughts, beliefs and lifestyles.